• Science

 The osmolarity of a beverage (measured in mOsm/L) quantifies the number of active particles dissolved in a solution.
 A beverage is isotonic when its osmolarity is close to that of blood, which is around 280 to 300 mOsm/L.

-How do these concepts apply to drinks?
+How do these concepts apply to beverages?

 Hypotonic drinks

-Why are hypotonic drinks interesting?
+Why are hypotonic drinks beneficial?

-Hydration is more effective because they allow rehydration, which is particularly useful in cases of mild dehydration.
+Hydration is more effective because they allow for rehydration, which is particularly useful in cases of mild dehydration.

 Digestion is facilitated because they do not cause significant osmotic stress (disruptions to cells).
 Hypotonic drinks are generally well digested and do not cause digestive problems.